blackgrape2025/peterdavanzo-site/content/writing/lost-the-main-thing.md

 It's that I want to do "the thing", and I expect the tool in front of me to help me do that thing, then disappear.

-## The Steering Wheel

 I don't have this problem with my car.

 My car is far more complicated than my heat pump.
 Yet we can easily hop from one car to the next and drive it within a minute.

 We don't think of a car steering wheel as an "interface".
 It simply does its job while hiding an extraordinary amount of mechanical complexity.

-The steering wheel, pedals and gear selector dominate the interface.

-## The Main Thing

 Companies lose sight of the main thing.